viking-sudo-rm/draftnet/README.md

 ## What draftnet does

 [Dota 2](http://blog.dota2.com/?l=english) is a very popular video game played competitively as an eSport.
-One important part of every Dota 2 game is the draft: the phase during which each team of five players picks what characters they want to play with.
+An important part of every Dota 2 game is the draft: the phase during which each team of five players picks what characters they want to play with.

 In Dota, each hero has a unique set of abilities.
 The unique interaction of a hero’s abilities with those of its